wclr/lp-loader/README.md

 ## What it does

-#### Simple example of bundling language packs.
+Here is nominal case of bundling language packs.
 Say you have tree components in your application that you going to bundle with webpack.

 ```
 - app/A